ttaubert/octoblog/source/_posts/2014-06-05-password-based-key-derivation-using-the-web-cryptography-api.markdown

 // Note: Not supported by any browser, yet :(
 {% endcodeblock %}

-Using the new key the next step is starting the actual key derivation that will result in a new key usable for cryptographic operations:
+The next step is starting the actual key derivation that will result in a new key usable for cryptographic operations:

 {% codeblock lang:js %}
 var promiseDerivedKey = promisePasswordKey.then(function (pwKey) {